LaplasRouse/LaplasRouse/README.md

 - 👋 Hi, I’m Laplas Rouse
-- 👀 I’m interested in Software Engineering, Trading
-- 🌱 I’m currently learning Computer Science, C++ and Trading
+- 🌱 I’m currently trying be my best
 - 📫 How to reach me:
-- - - Telegram: LaplasRouse
+- - - Telegram: @LaplasRouse
-- ⚡ Fun fact:
-- - - I work in circus almost 10 years of my life.

 <!---
 LaplasRouse/LaplasRouse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.